SoundMindsAI/ai_examples/An_LLM_Query_Understanding_Service/README.md

 - Redis caching on port 6379
 - Persistent volumes for model cache and Redis data

+The Docker Compose configuration includes the following environment variables:
+- `LOG_LEVEL=INFO` - Sets the logging level for the application
+- `JSON_LOGS=true` - Enables structured JSON logging for better log analysis
+- `REDIS_ENABLED=true` - Enables Redis caching
+- `REDIS_HOST=redis` - Points to the Redis service name in the Docker network
+- `REDIS_PORT=6379` - Specifies the Redis port

+> **Note:** Initial model loading takes only a few seconds.
+The first query will take 4-5 seconds, but subsequent queries to the same prompt will be nearly instantaneous (milliseconds) due to Redis caching.

 #### Managing Docker Compose Containers

 ```bash